nikolaristic89/RockPaperScissorsPython/README.md

 File Organization: Make sure all the related Python files are in the same directory and that the directory paths in your import statements are correct relative to the location from which you're running main.py.

-Permissions: In some cases, especially on Linux or macOS, you might need to make main.py executable by running chmod +x main.py in the terminal.
+Permissions: In some cases, especially on Linux, you might need to make main.py executable by running chmod +x main.py in the terminal.